RainingSea/cese/project/website/TravelRecommender/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'TravelRecommender' will be implemented using HTML for the front-end user interface and Python for the back-end logic.
-The application will utilize the built-in HTTP server in Python to serve HTML pages and handle user requests.
-Simple file handling in Python will be used for data storage, ensuring a lightweight and efficient application without the need for a SQL database.",
+"Implementation approach": "The web application 'TravelRecommender' will be developed using HTML for the front end and Python for the back end.
+User interactions will be handled through HTML forms for registration, login, and preference input.
+The application will process user inputs, read from and write to local text files for data storage, and generate personalized travel recommendations based on user preferences.
+The flow of data will involve reading user credentials and preferences from text files and writing favorite destinations back to the storage files.",

-"UI design":"The user interface will consist of the following components: \n1. **Registration Page**: A form with fields for username and password, and a submit button. \n2. **Login Page**: Similar to the registration page, with fields for username and password. \n3. **Preference Input Form**: A form allowing users to select their budget, preferred activities (checkboxes), and desired climate (dropdown). \n4. **Destination Recommendation Display**: A list format showing recommended destinations with links to view details. \n5. **Favorite Destinations Management**: A section where users can view and remove their saved favorite destinations. \nEach component will be linked to ensure smooth navigation and a cohesive user experience.",
+"UI design": "The key user interface components include: 1) Registration Page: A form for users to create an account with fields for username and password.
+2) Login Page: A form for users to log in using their credentials.
+3) Preferences Input Page: A form for users to input their travel preferences such as budget, activities, and climate.
+4) Destination Recommendation Page: A display of personalized travel destinations based on user preferences, with options to view details and save favorites.
+These components will interact through navigation links and form submissions, providing a seamless user experience.",

-"Data Storage":"Data will be stored in local text files, with separate files for different data types.
-The following files will be used: \n1. `users.txt` - stores user credentials (username and password). \n2. `preferences.txt` - stores user travel preferences. \n3. `destinations.txt` - stores destination data including name, activities, climate, and costs. \n4. `favorites.txt` - stores user favorite destinations.",
+"Data Storage": "Data will be stored in local text files.
+User accounts will be stored in 'users.txt', travel preferences in 'preferences.txt', and favorite destinations in 'favorites.txt'.
+This structure allows for easy data retrieval and management through simple file manipulations in Python, ensuring the application remains lightweight and efficient without the need for a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/preferences.html", "templates/recommendations.html", "users.txt", "preferences.txt", "destinations.txt", "favorites.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/preferences.html", "templates/recommendations.html", "users.txt", "preferences.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -DestinationRecommender recommender
+        -RecommendationEngine recommendation_engine
         +main() str
     }
     class UserManager {
         -users: dict
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +save_user_data() void
-        +load_user_data() void
     }
-    class DestinationRecommender {
+    class RecommendationEngine {
         -destinations: list
-        +get_recommendations(preferences: dict) list
+        +generate_recommendations(preferences: dict) list
-        +load_destinations() void
-    }
-    class User {
-        -username: str
-        -password: str
-        -preferences: dict
-        -favorites: list
-        +save_preferences(preferences: dict) void
-        +add_favorite(destination: str) void
-        +remove_favorite(destination: str) void
+        +get_destination_details(destination: str) dict
     }
 ",
 [/CONTENT]